hwangsaeul/chamge/README.md

 ### Agents
-Roll of agents are for communicating with another process.
+Role of agents are for communicating with another process.
 Agents include D-BUS api that is created by code generater from defined xml in the path of chamge/dbus/.
 Manager server's RESET Api communicate with Arbiter via D-BUS(chamge-arbiter-agent).